-If you are familiar with my story, then you probably know that I lost 70 lbs after my second baby, gained it back while pregnant with my third, and am on a mission to lose the weight again. **Update!
-I am only about 10 lbs from my goal weight.
-Woo!**
+If you’re familiar with my story, then you know that I lost 70 lbs after my second baby, gained it back while pregnant with my third, and lost almost all of it again after my third baby.
+Truth be told it’s been an up and down road since then.

-This post contains affiliate links which help fund my fresh fruit addiction!
+This post contains affiliate links which help fund my Farmers Market Addiction!
 For more info on affiliate links click here!

 A Decent Scale

 I bought a Fitbit One tracker because 80-90 % of my walking is done with a stroller.
-I did a lot of research and saw feedback that bracelet trackers could be inaccurate with stroller pushing.
-For this reason, I went with the clip on trackers instead of the bracelets.
-I started off with a FitBit Zip .
-After putting it in the washing machine multiple times (yep that’s me) I finally ended up in the market for a new one (I’m now convinced they are practically indestructible!).
-Because I was doing so well with my steps, I decided to upgrade to a Fitbit One.
-I liked the stair counter feature, but the sleep tracker I don’t use.
-I know I’m tired and don’t need some little device to rub it in!
+I did a LOT of research and saw feedback that bracelet trackers could be inaccurate with stroller pushing.
+For this reason, I went with the clip-on trackers instead of the bracelets.
+I started off with a FitBit Zip

 A Kitchen Scale

-As you get closer and closer to your goal it gets harder to lose weight.
-For that reason, counting calories and weighing/measuring your food is really important to making the most out of tracking your food intake.
+As you get closer to your goal, it can get harder to lose weight.
+For that reason, counting calories and weighing/measuring your food can be really helpful to making the most out of tracking your food intake (if loss is your goal).
 This Ozeri scale had great reviews and I was lucky to have gotten it as a Christmas gift.
-I have also used it for weighing my newborn (you should see what I rigged up), weighing parcels for mailing and crafts.
+I’ve also used it for weighing my newborn (you should see what I rigged up), and weighing parcels for mailing and crafts.
 I highly recommend this scale.

 Measuring Cups and Spoons